Peter Poole

 However, Colonial Governor Patrick Muir Renison and Colonial Secretary Iain Macleod both declined to commute the sentence.
 Poole was hanged at Kamiti Maximum Security Prison in Nairobi at 8:00 am on 18 August 1960.
 Approximately 500 people gathered outside the prison.
 Following the execution, one white settler bitterly remarked "Now you've had your pound of flesh."
 An African yelled "Justice has been done!"
 He was then escorted away by the police.
 The London Spector noted the oddity in how, of all things, the execution of a white man for murdering a black man was the first major advancement for racial equality in Kenya.

 It is a savage irony that future generations in Kenya will be able to point to 1960 as the year when the equality of the races was finally demonstrated, not by the granting of rights to Africans to farm on the White Highlands, or to become members of white clubs, but by the proposition that all men, regardless of color, are equal on the end of a rope.

 Poole had emigrated to Kenya from Essex, England, in 1953, after which he immediately joined the Kenyan police reserves to fight the Mau Mau during the Mau Mau rebellion.
 He later joined the military, and served in Germany, before returning to Kenya in 1956.
 He owned an electrical shop on Nairobi's Government Road (now Moi Avenue).
 He was married with two children.

 Poole had a history of violence and violent incidents.
 He once drew his gun and threatened an Asian shopkeeper for refusing to give him a discount on a flashlight.
-Another incident is when he shot a plainclothes African police officer in the legs.
-Coincidentally, this officer had also been defending himself from Poole's dogs.
+On another occasion, he shot a plainclothes African police officer in the legs when the officer was defending himself from Poole's dogs.

 Poole was not the first white person to be convicted of murdering an African in British Kenya.
-In 1955, Leo Hoyle, a 25-year-old Northern Irish soldier of the Royal Irish Fusiliers, was sentenced to death for murdering an African woman, after his insanity defense was rejected.
+In 1955, Leo Hoyle, a 25-year-old Northern Irish soldier of the Royal Irish Fusiliers, was sentenced to death for murdering an African woman after his insanity defense was rejected.
 However, the jury made a recommendation for mercy in his case.
 On appeal, Hoyle was declared insane.